Additional COVID-19 case identified at St. Joseph’s/Candler as Effingham County man

 SAVANNAH, Ga.
 (WSAV) – News 3 has learned a new confirmed case of COVID-19 at St. Joseph’s Hospital has been identified as an Effingham County man.

-The patient is isolated and in stable condition at St. Joseph’s Hospital and officials say every precaution was taken to protect others from transmission of the virus.
+The patient is isolated and in stable condition at the hospital and a St. Joseph’s/Candler spokesman said every precaution was taken to protect others from the transmission of the virus.

 As of Saturday, there are seven total cases in the Coastal Health District confirmed by the Georgia Department of Public Health (DPH).
 Four cases are in Chatham County, two cases are in Glynn County and one case is in Effingham County.